-The Security Force Monitor does not currently have any vacancies.
+Security Force Monitor is not currently hiring.

 Non-Discrimination Statement and Policies